decorative

 DURATION

-• The macro drivers of duration have been mixed, with downside risks to growth counteracted by renewed inflation fears.
+• The macro drivers of duration have been mixed.
+Tension between the Fed’s dual mandates has picked up, with inflation remaining sticky while risks to growth have risen.

-• Caution towards duration is warranted in view of the challenging macro, policy and technical backdrop.
+• A neutral stance towards duration is warranted in view of the challenging macro, policy and technical backdrop.

 MUNICIPALS

-• Given their low credit risk and favorable tax treatment, we think municipals could represent a great alternative to cash.
+• Given their low credit risk and favorable tax treatment, we think municipals could represent a great defensive asset.

 SECURITIZED (MBS)

-• The agency MBS outlook remains broadly positive, reflecting recovering fundamentals and an improving technical backdrop, but higher rate volatility is a headwind.
+• The agency MBS outlook remains broadly positive, reflecting a sound technical backdrop, improved fundamentals, and lower rate volatility.

 • Agency MBS offer diversification and defensive benefits as well as attractive spreads over Treasuries.
-With improving valuations and technicals, a favorable stance appears appropriate.
+Improving valuations and technicals support a favorable outlook.

 BLANK